Vanderpump Rules' Scheana Shay Gives Birth, Welcomes Baby Girl With Brock Davies - E! Online

 Scheana Shay is feeling as good as gold!

 The reality TV personality took to social media on Tuesday, April 27 to announce the arrival of her little one.
-Plus, the new mom revealed sweet details about her newborn daughter, including her unique name.
+Plus, the new mom revealed her unique name and detailed her health complications.

+"My heart is SO FULL.
+On the morning of 4/26/21 we welcomed to the world Summer Moon Honey Davies, weighing in at 6lbs 12 oz," Scheana shared on Instagram.
+"Almost 24 hours after being induced, my blood pressure was extremely elevated.
+I was diagnosed with preeclampsia, which has now turned into HELLP syndrome."

 The new mom continued, "Thank you to everyone who has reached out and sent their love and thank you to the amazing staff here at Cedars-Sinai.
 We are definitely feeling all the feels and just so excited to be Summer's parents!!!"